CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 	- As needed, if installed on AWS, AWS security group must allow traffic on port 8080
 - If HTTPS communication protocol selected, traffic allowed on 443

+If utilizing LDAP/LDAPS/AD, refer to the installation steps in this section for additional ports that may be required.

 The installation process will verify that certain ports are open and available.
 If you receive a message regarding port availability, please verify the availability of the notified ports.

 **Other**<br>